udsysnthi/huggingcloud/content/pages/index.md

       - title: Guest Rooms
         subtitle: ''
         text: >+
-          <div style="text-align: left">Offers a cozy retreat surrounded by
+          <div style="text-align: center">Offers a cozy retreat surrounded by
           breathtaking landscapes.
 Whether you're looking for a peaceful escape or an exciting journey, we provide warm hospitality, comfortable accommodations, and expertly guided tours to help you experience the